-Section 100.1(b) - Definitions: Recommends revised definitions for the following terms:
+Section 100.1(b)-Definitions: Recommends new or revised definitions for the following terms:

-VENTILATION SYSTEM, BALANCED is a one or more mechanical device intended to remove air from buildings, and simultaneously replace it with outdoor air.
+VENTILATION SYSTEM, BALANCED is at least one mechanical device intended to remove air from buildings, and simultaneously replace it with outdoor air.

-VENTILATION SYSTEM, EXHAUST is a one or more mechanical device intended to remove air from buildings, causing outdoor air to enter by ventilation inlets or normal leakage paths through the building envelope.
+VENTILATION SYSTEM, EXHAUST is at least one mechanical device intended to remove air from buildings, causing outdoor air to enter by ventilation inlets or normal leakage paths through the building envelope.

-VENTILATION SYSTEM, SUPPLY is a one or more mechanical device intended to bring outdoor air into buildings, causing indoor air to flow out of the building through ventilation relief outlets or normal leakage paths through the building envelope.
+VENTILATION SYSTEM, SUPPLY is at least one mechanical device intended to bring outdoor air into buildings, causing indoor air to flow out of the building through ventilation relief outlets or normal leakage paths through the building envelope.